 Nathan Boone, by all accounts, was an able guide and an efficient militia officer.
-He served in two wars, was a successful surveyor making his own mark in Missouri and Oklahoma history.
-Draper's work and Boone's recollections are an invaluable source of information about Daniel Boone, but considering all other circumstances surrounding the question of Daniel Boone being a Freemason, Nathan's one remark is simply not enough evidence on which to solely base the belief.
+He served in two wars, was a successful surveyor, and made his own mark in Missouri and Oklahoma history.
+Draper's work and Boone's recollections are an invaluable source of information about Daniel Boone, but considering all other circumstances surrounding the question of Daniel Boone being a Freemason, Nathan's one remark is simply not enough evidence on which to base the belief that Boone was a Mason.

-Walton Rippon, an English writer, published "Modern Operatives and their Claims" in The Builder Magazine, Volume 12, Number 2, February 1926.
-According to the Lake Harriet Lodge No. 214, Minneapolis, the paper states: "From the fact that in 1845 there was a turnout of Masons in full regalia who participated in the ceremonies attending the re-interment of his [Boone's] remains at Frankfort [and] that the Grand Lodge of Kentucky later contributed \$50 toward the erection of a monument in that city, conclusions might be drawn that he [Boone] most probably was a member of the Craft."
+English writer Walton Rippon published "Modern Operatives and their Claims" in The Builder Magazine, Volume 12, Number 2, in February 1926.
+According to the Lake Harriet Lodge No. 214, Minneapolis, the paper states: "From the fact that in 1845 there was a turnout of Masons in full regalia who participated in the ceremonies attending the reinterment of [Boone's] remains at Frankfort [and] that the Grand Lodge of Kentucky later contributed \$50 toward the erection of a monument in that city, conclusions might be drawn that [Boone] most probably was a member of the Craft."